2025 ATP Challenger Tour

-The Association of Tennis Professionals (ATP) Challenger Tour in 2025 is the secondary professional tennis circuit organized by the ATP.
-The 2025 ATP Challenger Tour calendar comprises 217 tournaments with prize money ranging from $60,000 up to $250,000.
-It is the 48th edition of challenger tournaments cycle and 17th under the name of Challenger Tour.
+The Association of Tennis Professionals (ATP) Challenger Tour in 2025 was the secondary professional tennis circuit organized by the ATP.
+The 2025 ATP Challenger Tour calendar comprised 217 tournaments with prize money ranging from $60,000 up to $250,000.
+It was the 48th edition of Challenger tournaments cycle and 17th under the name of Challenger Tour.

 Schedule

-This is the complete schedule of events on the 2025 calendar with player progression documented from the quarterfinals stage.
+This was the complete schedule of events on the 2025 calendar, with player progression documented from the quarterfinals stage.